mikezvd/ObserverZero/README.md

 This repository includes a public notebook reproducing the simulation described in **Appendix B** of the manuscript:

 - `agent_memory_convergence.ipynb`:
   Demonstrates the recursive alignment of memory between two agents exposed to identical entropy flows.
-This supports the theoretical prediction of exponential fixed-point convergence in recursive observer systems.
+This supports the prediction of exponential fixed-point convergence in recursive observer systems.

 ---